launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/jira.md

 [/block]

 <Callout intent="alert">
-  <Callout.Title>Environment selection</Callout.Title>
+  <CalloutTitle>Environment selection</CalloutTitle>
-   <Callout.Description>If selected environments are reconfigured after issues have already been associated with flags, the existing connections display the environments they were historically connected to until the next time that flag is updated.
+   <CalloutDescription>If selected environments are reconfigured after issues have already been associated with flags, the existing connections display the environments they were historically connected to until the next time that flag is updated.
-New flag connections display the flag configuration for the updated environment.</Callout.Description>
+New flag connections display the flag configuration for the updated environment.</CalloutDescription>
 </Callout>
 After you have set up the LaunchDarkly for Jira app is set up, a "Releases" panel appears when you view issues on the "Active sprints" board.